The Behavioral Health Administration at the Department of Human Services is required to submit the following to SAMHSA:

 - Planned expenditures

-Minnesota is required to submit annual reports for the combined MHBG and SABG on the previous year’s utilization of the grant funds, progress toward the goal targets, and data required for the federal Universal Reporting System Basic and Developmental Tables.
-The purpose of the annual reports is to provide updates and progress reports to SAMHSA for the following areas:
+Minnesota is required to submit annual reports for the combined MHBG and SUPTRS BG on the previous year’s use of the grant funds, progress toward the goal targets, and data required for the federal Universal Reporting System.
+The annual reports provide updates and progress reports to SAMHSA for the following areas:

 - State Information